kfactory-dev/handbook/docs/workplace/remote.md

 would be the perfect time to be remote as no one in the office could want anything from you.
 If necessary check with your peers and make that call yourself.

-As a last consideration, we want the office to have an energetic and motivating atmosphere and a place where you can get inspired.
-That becomes a lot harder if our office is empty too often and will have an impact on the people that do come to the office.
-Keep this in the back of your head, if you feel like the office is often too empty, then maybe it's a good idea to adjust your own habits a bit and let your peers know that this is missing.